jmp-app/jmp/docs/backend.md

 ## Authentication

 ### Usage
 We use [JWT](https://jwt.io/) for authentication.
-The token must be submitted in the Authorization header using the Bearer schema.
+The token must be submitted in the authorization header using the bearer schema.
 Example:

 ```http_request